pmndrs/react-spring/readme.md

 *   [ ] Managing and orchestrating handles (starting/stopping/waiting/cleaning) can become a real chore
 *   [ ] Missing essential prototypes like mount/unmount transitions

 So as you see, they're polar opposites and the strengths of one are the weaknesses of another.
-React-spring inherits React-motions api while you can feed it everything animated can interpolate.
+React-spring inherits React-motions api in a more simplified way, while adding more primitives and being able to digest everything animated could interpolate.
 It also has support for animateds efficient native rendering.

 # Default rendering 🏎